se7enxweb/exponentialbasic/README.md

 2. You could add new template system support for additional templating engines like smarty or twig.
 3. You could add new database driver support for additional database server implementations as needed or desired.
 Note: they are very simple in design currently and quick to get working; 7x just added SQLite Database Support in the latest GitHub version (v2.4.0.1; unreleased officially)
 4. You could help extend the kernel to support cleaner features like settings based debug output by type.
 We are working on this in the near future.
 5. You could help extend the language translation files to support more complete translation of all language file strings and phrases.
-Also you could provide new translations in new languges based on eng_US (the new default for 2.4.0.1).
+Also you could provide new translations in new languages based on eng_US (the new default for 2.4.0.1).
 7. You could help extend the library of site designs by providing a new design folder implementation.
 7x just did this in providing the ecommerce design and related module templates design + templates based on eng_US language for strings in v2.4.0.1.
 It's very simple to create a custom design and share it.

 Try today for starters.
 Become a eZ Publish Contributor and Share your work with everyone.